 profitable than the shuttered Oakland, survived, joined LaSalle which lingered until

-when car production resume late in 1945 and benefiting from the buoyant
+when car production resumed late in 1945 and, benefiting from the buoyant

 post-war economy, enjoyed success although much of the engineering was based on

-the Chevrolet and the side-valve engines were obsolescent.Things began to change in 1955 when a new
+that of Chevrolet while the side-valve engines were obsolescent.Things began to change in 1955 when a new

 overhead-valve (OHV) V8 was introduced, a power-plant which faithfully would